CardinalPath/gas/README.rst

 There's no need to include the ga.js file.
 GAS will load that file for you.

 .. _gas-doc:

 Documentation
 -------------

-GAS is based on _gaq from Google and as such supports all ethods and directives it supports.
+GAS is based on _gaq from Google and as such supports all methods and directives it supports.
 So go check `oficcial documentation`__ for the GA Tracker.

 .. __: http://code.google.com/apis/analytics/docs/gaJS/gaJSApi.html

 Additionally GAS support a couple more features.

 .. _gas-license:

 License
 -------